 BMW 3 Series Overview

 The 3 Series is excellent, with commendable ride comfort, noise isolation, and fit and finish.
 The turbo four-cylinder makes the 328i quick yet returns a frugal 28-mpg overall.
 The 335i uses a smooth and punchy turbo six-cylinder.
-Handling is very capable, but steering feel isn't as sharp as the models that built BMW's reputation.
+Handling is very capable, but steering feel isn't as sharp as past BMWs.
 The diesel 328d's 35-mpg overall is a standout in the class.
 A hybrid, an AWD wagon, and a less powerful 180-hp 320i version are also available.
 The AWD Gran Turismo is a stylized hatchback version.
 The ultra-high-performance M3 can give Porsches and Corvettes a run for their money.
-Reliability of the rear-wheel-drive 328i has dropped to below average; other versions are average.
+Reliability of the RWD 328i has dropped to below average; other versions are average.
+The 3 Series will get a 2016 freshening including a new six-cylinder engine and a plug-in hybrid.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).